Lugan2004/CDV01_Career_Goals_Reflection_LUGVIS340_WFC2401_GroupA_Lugan-Visagie_CDV01/README.md

 1. **Steps to Achieve Short-term Goals**:

     - Detail specific actions or steps needed to achieve each short-term goal.

+      - **Sign up to a online course for React/NodeJS.**
+        **Watch youtube tutorials with using React/NodeJS.**
+        **Do my own personal projects with the chosen framework.**
+      - **Sign up to a online course for Typescript/C++.**
+        **Watch youtube tutorials with using Typescript/C++.**
+        **Do my own personal projects with the chosen language.**
+      - **Make github profile look profestional.**
+        **Design a great Portfolio website.**
+        **Network to find employers**
+        **use websites resources like linkendIN to find potential employers**

     - Include any resources or support required.

+      - Youtube
+      - Scrimba
+      - React/NodeJS
+      - LinkedIn

 2. **Preparation for Long-term Goals**:

     - Describe the preparations or groundwork necessary for your long-term aspirations.
+      - Be open to job opportunitys and not be picky as I am still a entry level dev that needs the expierence.
     - Consider additional skills, experiences, or qualifications needed.
+      - Be open to learn from others and maybe find a mentor that will take me under their wing and I can learn more from someone who is a bit more experienced

 ### Part 5: Reflection on Challenges and Opportunities